RainbowJM/meesterproef-2223/README.md

 And that it is readable for the following team that will work on this project.

 ### Testing
-This week I focus on testing the whole applicattion, note where there were bug or things that we could so better.
+This week I focus on testing the whole application, note where there were bug or things that we could so better.

 During the testing I found some bugs and things that we could do better.
 We immediately give everyone a task based on the bugs that we found.